Help and support

 In some areas the local council has installed displays at Bus stops, some will show scheduled timetable information and real time information.

-We also provide service disruption updates via Twitter and on our Service Updates pages on the regional sections of this website (please use the drop down menu below to go to one of our regional sections) and on the Travel Information App.
+We also provide service disruption updates via Twitter and on our Service Updates pages on the regional sections of this website (please use the drop down menu below to go to one of our regional sections) and on the First Bus App.
 So if you use Twitter, follow your local First Twitter page to stay informed.

 Yes, our day tickets, week tickets, month tickets and longer term tickets provide savings compared to multiple single cash fares.

-One of the best ways to buy these tickets is to use our mTickets app, it’s quick, easy and cash free.
+One of the best ways to buy these tickets is to use mTickets on the First Bus App, it’s quick, easy and cash free.
 Download the app and follow the instructions, it’s that simple.

 For a full range of our ticket options, please select your region below:

-You can purchase tickets in advance via our mTicket app and on this website, but at the present-time we do not provide the option to reserve a seat.
+You can purchase tickets in advance via mTickets on the First Bus App and on this website, but at the present-time we do not provide the option to reserve a seat.
 We review demand regularly and our timetables take this into account.
 Where you are travelling to the airport with us, we recommend that you allow plenty of time for your journey.

 Our Airport services have additional space for luggage, please ask the driver for help to load and unload your bags if you require assistance.